 Today, despite huge US deficits and massive public debt, US Treasuries represent only about one-quarter of global sovereign debt outstanding.
-More than half of outstanding global corporate credit was issued outside the US in 2012.
+Nearly half of outstanding global corporate credit was issued outside the US in 2015.

 However, while the fixed-income markets have become global, investors have been reluctant to invest globally.
 US investors in particular still show a lot of home-country bias.
 And the core option for fixed-income investors in most defined contribution (DC) plans remains US-centric.